 - Close excess programs and apps on your computer.
 The only thing that should be uploading when you stream is your encoder.
 Peer-to-peer networking has probably ruined its fair share of live streams, so wait until you’re off the air.

-- Use cloud-based multistreaming service.
+- Use cloud-based multistreaming.
 Multistreaming, or streaming live to several platforms at the same time, is incredibly useful for content creators.
-It helps reach new audiences, saves time, and use great tools from various platforms.
-Unfortunately, it can also be incredibly demanding on your CPU and your bandwidth.
-To deal with it, use a cloud-based multistreaming service to bear some of that load instead of your system.
+It helps reach new audiences, saves time, and offers great tools from various platforms.
+Unfortunately, it can also be incredibly demanding on your CPU and bandwidth.
+To deal with it, use a cloud-based multistreaming service to bear some of that load.

 - Use up-to-date software and hardware.
 Old drivers can slow your computer down.
 Old modems can bottleneck your upload speed.
 Make sure your hardware and software are up to the task of streaming live video.